If you’re considering enrolling your pup in our new Dog Montessori School, read on to learn the answers to five key questions about the program.

 Patrick’s Pet Care sets team members up for success by providing a living wage, health insurance, and educational opportunities.
 It’s why our staff members stick around and form long-lasting relationships with our clients.

-That’s what happened with Duane Desiderio, who brings his affectionate, high-energy labradoodle, Jack, to Day Care 2.0.
+That’s what happened with Duane Desiderio, who brings his affectionate, high-energy labradoodle, Jack, to Dog Montessori School.
 From the first time he dropped Jack off at Patrick’s Pet Care, Desiderio paid attention to how staff members responded to the questions and concerns he raised.
 “I would not say it was like trying to find a provider for a human child,” Desiderio says, “but it wasn’t that different either.”

 Desiderio quickly noticed that staff members cared deeply about Jack’s wellbeing.
 “We just got an automatically good vibe,” he says.
 In particular, Desiderio enjoys reading daily reports of Jack’s activities and behavior.
 “The level of detail that Patrick’s sends every day is truly heartwarming,” Desiderio says.
 “It’s just more personalized about Jack, and you can tell they’re paying attention to his behaviors.”

-Today, Desiderio cites Patrick’s Pet Care’s investment in staff members as a key attraction of Day Care 2.0.
+Today, Desiderio cites Patrick’s Pet Care’s investment in staff members as a key attraction of Dog Montessori School.
 “It might cost a little more, but it’s given back to the community,” Desiderio says.
 “It’s reflected in the enthusiasm of the employees to do their job and care for their dogs.”

 5 What If My Dog Hasn’t Been Successful in Past Dog Day Cares?